Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - Find Sims 4 and select Install.

-If this wasn’t helpful your saved games are probably doomed.
-So, you’ll need to start the game from the scratch.
+If this wasn’t helping your saved games are probably doomed.
+So, you’ll need to start the game from a scratch.

 We hope you were able to solve this issue with one of the presented workarounds.
 In case you have any questions or suggestions related to the subject, feel free to share them in the comments.